What is IPM?

 For strategic directions for IPM research, implementation, and measurement, check out the National IPM Road Map.
 The goal of the road map is to increase adoption, implementation, and efficiency of effective, economical, and safe pest management practices, and to develop new practices where needed.

-Whether you are new to IPM or you are explaining IPM to others, the following handouts can help.
+Whether you are new to IPM or you are explaining IPM to others, the following infographic can help.

 The following infographic has been provided by the Entomological Society of America: